secar600/secar-documents/source/extended_gas_target.rst

 - **Vent mode triggered** in :code:`purge` or :code:`pump` modes if:

     - **Scroll pump off**.
 For hydrogen operation it is critical that hydrogen can be removed when needed.
 This is usually done in the purge or pump modes.
 If the scroll pump fails, the vent mode will dilute the target gas with nitrogen, and eventually push gas into the exhaust via the overpressure valves.
-Once the hydrogen is removed the operatures need to address the root cause of the scroll pump failure, and then click on the |reset| button found under operating mode controls of the control page before the control software allows switching to another mode of operation.
+Once the hydrogen is removed the operators need to address the root cause of the scroll pump failure, and then click on the |reset| button found under operating mode controls of the control page before the control software allows switching to another mode of operation.

 - **Purge mode triggered** during :code:`fill` or :code:`run` modes if: